-Citation: Wang, Y.; Yedidia, J.S.; Draper, S.C., "Multi-Stage Decoding of LCPC Codes",
+Wang, Y.; Yedidia, J.S.; Draper, S.C., "Multi-Stage Decoding of LCPC Codes", Citation.
+IEEE International Symposium on Information Theory, June 2009 Yige Wang, Jonathan Yedidia Contacts.

-IEEE International Symposium on Information Theory, June 2009 decoding stages are able to correct most errors, yielding a short average decoding time.
+We present a three-stage decoding strategy that combines quantized and un-quantized belief propagation (BP) decoders with a mixed-integer linear programming (MILP) decoder.
+Each decoding stage is activated only when the proceeding stage fails to converge to a valid codeword.
+The faster BP decoding stages are able to correct most errors, yielding a short average decoding time.
 Only in the rare cases when the iterative stages fail is the slower but more powerful MILP decoder used.
 The MILP decoder iteratively adds binary constraints until either the maximum likelihood codeword is found or some maximum number of binary constraints has been added.
 Simulation results demonstrate a large improvement in the word error rate (WER) of the proposed multistage decoder in comparison to belief propagation.
 The improvement is particularly noticeable in the low crossover probability (error floor) regime.
 We demonstrate that for certain codes our approach can efficiently approach the optimal ML decoding performance for low crossover probabilities.